HubbleCommand/HubbleCommand.github.io/_projects/vsc-ext-run.md

 I originally tried working with JSON and sheets.
 However, JSON conversions will force a loss of typing at inconvenient stages, so it is much better to use [Arrays of Arrays](https://docs.sheetjs.com/docs/api/utilities/array/#array-of-arrays) to keep the relevant type unconverted for the longest amount of time.

+### Graphing
+The handling of the date is the first bit; the second bit is graphing.

+While I could do it in Excel or LibreOffice Calc, I also wanted the graph to be easily generated and be present in the README.
+Thankfully, I've already looked into this in my [post on UML modeling tools]({{ site.url }}{{ site.baseurl }}{% link _posts/2024-04-10-uml-modeling.md %}), and MermaidJS is still as good as ever.

+Below, you can upload multiple Excel files, which will be merged, exported, and a MermaisJS diagram will also be generated below, gr ouping the data by month.

 <script lang="javascript" src="https://cdn.sheetjs.com/xlsx-0.20.3/package/dist/xlsx.full.min.js"></script>